jl13148/SE_Final_Proj/USER_GUIDE.md

 1. Click "Health Logger" then "Glucose Records"
 2. To add a new reading:
    - Enter your glucose level (mg/dL)
+   - Choose glucose type
    - Select date and time
-   - Click "Save Record"
+   - Click "Submit"
-3. View your glucose history in the table below
+3. View your glucose history in the "Health Records" -> "Glucose Records"

 #### Blood Pressure Logging
 1. Click "Health Logger" then "Blood Pressure Records"